Understanding Parlay Bets

 It's crucial to understand that if any single leg of the parlay loses, the entire parlay is lost.

 This all-or-nothing nature is what makes parlays both exciting and risky.
-Some sportsbooks offer parlay insurance or other promotions to mitigate this risk, but these usually come with specific terms and conditions.
+Some sportsbooks offer parlay insurance to mitigate this risk but come with specific terms and conditions.